kahopkin/companycommunicatorwiki/Deployment-guide.md

 1. When prompted, log in to your Azure subscription.

 1. Azure will create a "Custom deployment" based on the ARM template and ask you to fill in the template parameters.
-Please ensure that you don't use underscore (_) in any of the field values otherwise the deployment may fail.
+Please ensure that you don't use underscore (_) or spaces in any of the field values otherwise the deployment may fail.
 Additionally, if your Azure subscription is in a different tenant than your Teams app, please change the tenantID field to the tenant in which you are deploying this Teams app.

 1. Select a subscription and resource group.
    * We recommend creating a new resource group.